mokdevel/DarcMods/DarcMissions/README.md

 int version : Version number of the file. string author : Author of the missions. string comment : Generic comment to describe the mission.
-Not used in game. string title : Title for the hint shown for players string info : Details for the hint shown for players array<int> groupCount : Amount of AI groups of characters to spawn. (min, max)
+Not used in game. vector pos : Position for mission.
+"0 0 0" used for random location chosen from locationTypes. string posName : Your name for the mission location (like "Harbor near city"). "any" uses location name found from locationTypes. "" will leave the information empty. string title : Title for the hint shown for players string info : Details for the hint shown for players array<int> groupCount : Amount of AI groups of characters to spawn. (min, max)